 Ms. Duyunova joined the Company in October 2018.
 She has over 15 years' experience in the accounting field with over 10 years' experience in the Financial Services sector.
 Prior to joining the Company, Ms. Duyunova worked in Tradewise Insurance Company Limited as a Financial Controller, Nature Group Plc as a Group Financial Controller and BDO Limited as an Audit semi-senior.

 Ms. Duyunova is a Fellow of the Association of Chartered Certified Accountants.

-Alex Bonavia, ACII, Chartered Insurer, Cert PFS
+European Head of Direct and Intermediary - Alex Bonavia, ACII, Chartered Insurer, Cert PFS